Solaris-11/Group7_Game/README.md

 During the game, if the you want to save and quit, you can press the key "q" to enter the pause menu, the pause menu will show the save and quit option.
 We use `saveGame()` function to realize the file saving.

-The different instructions in the `saveGame()` function will run the following steps:

- 1. `ofstream fout;` - Create an `ofstream` object `fout` for writing to a file.

- 2. `fout.open("savegame.txt");` - Open the file named "savegame.txt".
-If the file cannot be opened (for example, the file does not exist or does not have sufficient permissions), an error message is printed and returned.

- 3. The code writes each variable value of the game to the file line by line through the `fout` object in order to save the game state.
-These variables include `mode`, `difficulty`, `round`, `numRows`, `numCols`, `numF`, `maxMove`, `time`, `numMove`, `points`, `selectedRow`, `selectedCol` etc. The value of each variable is written to the file using `fout << variable name << endl;`, with a newline character after each line.

- 4. Write the values in the two-dimensional arrays `card` and `table` to the file through nested loops.
-For each array, the inner loop writes the value of each element to the file, adding a newline character at the end of each line.

- 5. Write the remaining variable values and array values to the file in sequence, including `count`, `numPaired`, `failure`, `flip`, `challengePass` and `pairs` arrays, etc.

- 6. Close the file via `fout.close();` to ensure that the write operation is completed.

-After completing the run, each variable value and array data in the game will be saved to a file so that the game state can be reloaded when needed.

 Load game: